 What food is available for the Manchester to London Ride?
 What if I have a dietary requirment?

-There will be vegetarian and vegan food options at all feed stops.
+There will be vegetarian, vegan and GF food options at all feed stops.
 If you have a dietary requirement please let us know in advance so we can ensure there is plenty of fuel for everyone .

 What time are the scheduled food breaks for the Manchester to London ride?